pip-services/pip-services-docs/content/en/conceptual/configuration/component_configuration/_index.md

 #### NameResolver

-**NameResolver** is a helper class that allows extraction of the component’s name from the configuration parameters.
-The name can be stored as a "id"/"name" parameter or inside a component’s descriptor.
+**NameResolver** is a helper class that allows extraction of the component's name from the configuration parameters.
+The name can be stored as a "id"/"name" parameter or inside a component's descriptor.

 Below is a simple example of how it can be used: